-The city has one ESA: the Gardena Willows Wetlands Preserve.
+The City has one ESA: the Gardena Willows Wetlands Preserve.
 Runoff from adjacent projects have the potential to adversely impact biota and wildlife that exist in the wetlands.
-Any such project will be subject to a rigorous CEQA evaluation, including, at a minimum, a mitigated negative declaration, that shall prescribe appropriate pollution reduction controls as mitigation measures during and following construction.
+Any such project will be subject to a rigorous CEQA evaluation, to determine if pollution reduction controls are required as mitigation measures during and following construction.